USS Roper: World War II

 Through the prewar Neutrality Patrol period, Roper continued to range the waters off the East and Gulf Coasts.
 Off Cape Cod on 7 December 1941, it returned to Norfolk for an abbreviated availability at midmonth, and then steamed to NS Argentia, Newfoundland.
 In early February 1942, it completed a convoy escort run to Londonderry Port, then, in March, returned to the Norfolk area for patrol and escort duty.

+Roper was one of several ships to rescue survivors of the SS City of New York that had been sunk by U-160.
+Desanka Mohorovic, one of the passengers, ended up giving birth in one of the lifeboats.
+She was picked up by Roper, and ended up naming her baby after the rescue vessel.